ionic-team/stencil-site/docs/introduction/upgrading-to-stencil-four.md

 ## Updating Your Code

+### In Browser Compilation Support Removed

+Prior to Stencil v4.0.0, components could be compiled from TSX to JS in the browser.
+This feature was seldom used, and has been removed from Stencil.
+At this time, there is no replacement functionality.
+For additional details, please see the [request-for-comment](https://github.com/ionic-team/stencil/discussions/4134) on the Stencil GitHub Discussions page.

 ### Legacy Context and Connect APIs Removed

 Previously, Stencil supported `context` and `connect` as options within the `@Prop` decorator.